Settings

 Backup & Restore

-- Album Covers: All your cached album covers.
+- Album Covers — all your cached album covers.

-- Settings: All your application settings.
+- Settings — all your application settings.

-We have detailed instruction about how to use data backup and restore feature here: How to Transfer Your Music Library Between Devices: Step-by-Step Guide.
+Detailed step-by-step instructions: How to Transfer Your Music Library Between Devices: Step-by-Step Guide.

 Help